 This is what nightmares are made of: you walk into your bathroom to find a new water feature flowing–one that you didn’t install.
 Your toilet bowl is overflowing!
 Is your first instinct to flush the toilet again?
 (Definitely don’t do that!)
 Would you simply call out for anyone else in your household to solve the issue?
 Do you know what to do when the panic of a wet floor and running water set in?
-If you’re unsure about those questions, here are simple steps to stop your toilet from overflowing and some information about what may have caused your issue.
+If you’re unsure about those questions, here are simple steps to stop an overflowing toilet and some information about what may have caused your issue.

 Water enters your toilet bowl from two places: the primary source, covered by a flapper or stopper, and the fill valve.
 You can find both of these places in the tank of your toilet, so step one is to remove the lid of your toilet tank carefully and set it down in a safe place.
 Once you have done that, you can move on to the next steps.